-Q. Should the Government be concerned if the CPI rises to 5% ?
+Should the government be concerned if the CPI rises to 5%?

 Costs of Inflation

-The Govt set the MPC a target for CPI of 2.% +/-1.
-It believes inflation higher than 3.0% is potentially damaging for the economy.
+The Government set the MPC a target for CPI of 2.% +/-1.
+It believes inflation higher than 3.0% is potentially damaging to the economy.

-- If inflation is high there will be a devaluation of the exchange rate, This is something the govt wishes to avoid as it creates uncertainty amongst business and lower purchasing power of Sterling abroad.
+- Depreciation in the exchange rate.
+If inflation is high there will be a devaluation of the exchange rate, This is something the govt wishes to avoid as it creates uncertainty amongst business and lower purchasing power of Sterling abroad.

-- Higher rates of inflation may cause menu costs, which means firms have to change price lists quite often.
+- Menu costs.
+Higher rates of inflation may cause menu costs, which means firms have to change price lists quite often.
 However, this is not that significant when inflation is only 5%.
+Modern technology has also made it easier for firms to change prices.

-- If inflation is caused by unsustainable economic growth then the boom may be followed by a recession .
-To reduce inflation and keep inflation withinthe target, the B of E will have to increase interest rates; this causes problems because AD will fall causing lower growth.
+- Boom and bust economic cycles.
+If inflation is caused by unsustainable economic growth then the economic boom may be followed by a recession.
+To reduce inflation and keep inflation within the target, the B of E will have to increase interest rates; this causes problems because AD will fall causing lower growth.
+For example, in the late 1980s, the UK experienced demand-pull inflation from rapid economic growth – but this led to higher interest rates and the boom turning to bust.

-- A high rate of inflation would make it more difficult to join the EURO, because it would breach the Maastricht criteria.
+- A high rate of inflation would make it more difficult to join the Euro because it would breach the Maastricht criteria.
 If inflation in the UK was higher than Europe a single Monetary policy would be ineffective for the UK.
+These days, this is not really an issue for the UK as membership of the Euro is very unlikely.

-- Inflation may cause redistribution of income from savers to borrowers.
+- Redistribution.
+Inflation may cause redistribution of income from savers to borrowers.
 This is because inflation reduces the value of money.
 However, this will depend upon the rate of interest.
-E.g. if interest rate were 8% and inflation 5%, savers would still have a real interest rate of 3%
+E.g. if the interest rate was 8% and inflation 5%, savers would still have a real interest rate of 3%.
+However between 2009 – 17, interest rates in many countries were very low (0.5%) and this meant even small amounts of inflation (3-4%) led to a fall in the value of savings.

-- It depends on whether wages are keeping up with inflation.
-If wages were only increasing by 4% then real wages would be falling.
+- Real wages It depends on whether wages are keeping up with inflation.
+If wages are increasing by 2% and inflation is 4% – then real wages would be falling.
+This happened in the UK between 2009-17.

 Costs of Low Inflation / Deflation